Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

 - Chili Powder, Cumin, Oregano, and Garlic Powder

-- Smoked Paprika: alone or paired with cumin and/or garlic powder
+- Smoked Paprika - Use the paprika alone or paired with cumin and/or garlic powder.

-- Adobo Seasoning: this flavor-packed spice blend is one of my faves.
-It’s popular in Puerto Rican and Caribbean cooking.
-Don’t add extra salt when using adobo.
-It’s preseasoned.
+- Adobo Seasoning - This flavor-packed spice blend is one of my faves.
+It's popular in Puerto Rican and Caribbean cooking.
+Don't add extra salt when using adobo, because it's pre-seasoned.

-- Salad Dressing … drizzle over the finished vegetables.
+- Salad Dressing - Drizzle over the veggies right before serving.

-- Cheese … sprinkle the finished veggies with a hard cheese (like Parmesan or Romano) or a softer cheese (like feta, goat, or cotijo) when they’re finished cooking.
+- Cheese -Sprinkle the finished recipe with a hard cheese (like Parmesan or Romano) or a softer cheese (like feta, goat, or cotijo).

 Using Fresh Herbs, Citrus, and Garlic